imcreate-llc/flutter_interview_test/README.md

     - BLOC objects shouldn't interact with any interface, just to domain-level services.
     - Domain-level objects shouldn't interact with concrete objects, they can only interact with interfaces when querying or saving data or doing any call to external API.

-> [!CAUTION]
-> IA-generated code will be detected, avoid usage of any LLM model.